+- @deprecated@ flags the item as deprecated to discourage its use

+- @exclude format[,...,format]@-excludes

+the item from the documentation in the

+specified formats: "all" for all formats,

+"docset" for Xcode documentation sets,

+"epub" for EPUB books, "html" for HTML

+output, and "man" for man page output

-- @deprecated@ flags the item as deprecated to discourage its use - @private@ flags the item as private so it will not be included in the documentation - @since ...@ flags the item as new since a particular release.
-The text following the
+- @private@ flags the item as private so it will not be included in the documentation

-@since up to the closing @ is highlighted in the generated documentation, e.g. @since Mini-XML 2.7@.
+- @since ...@ flags the item as new since a particular release.
+The text following the @since up to the closing @ is highlighted in the generated documentation, e.g. @since Mini-XML 2.7@.